News and Events

 Because of their size, the long set-up time and lengthy programming, as well as the safety measures that have to be built around them, industrial robots are best suited for production processes that will continue with little change for long periods of time.

-The best use-cases for industrial robots are when a manufacturer needs to maintain a high output volume of something for a long period of time.
-They’re generally much more expensive than their smaller counterparts, but these industrial mammoths will make up for the investment with their constant and consistent output.
+The best use-cases for this type of manufacturing robots are when a manufacturer needs to maintain a high output volume of something for a long period of time.
+They’re generally much more expensive than their smaller counterparts, but these industrial mammoths will make up for the investment with their constant and consistent output, as this type of manufacturing robot is focused on a consistently high output with little supervision.

 Collaborative Robots

 Typically called “cobots,” collaborative robots are generally more mobile and designed to be worked with rather than worked around on the manufacturing floor.
-They’re smaller and can be adapted to various tasks as needed, often working as part of a mixed production chain that also involves people.
+This type of manufacturing robot is smaller and can be adapted to various tasks as needed, often working as part of a mixed production chain that also involves people.
 For instance, maybe the cobot is producing an item and then handing it off to a person for the next step in the production chain.

 Not only are they small, but cobots are generally more user-friendly.
 Whereas industrial robots take a lot of skill and time to program for a single repeated operation, cobots can be easily programmed for different tasks on the fly.